ericglasser/ericglasser-com/content/_index.md

 - rss
 - json
 ---
-<p>My career has spanned a wide range of industries from startups to enterprise and everything in between.
-Technology is my creative outlet, and am always looking for something new to learn.
-I straddle the line between engineering and leadership living solidly within both worlds.
-This has lead to a holistic view on problem solving that combines people, process, and technology.
-I have become an evangelist for developer experience and sustainable software architectures.
-My core belief is that working with technology doesn't have to be a painful process and it should make your life easier.</p>
+<p>I'm a leading software engineer with over 10 years of experience in the cross-section of technology and business.
+I'm skilled in full stack development, and have a track record of delivering high-quality solutions that drive business growth.
+My specialties include developer experience, accessibility, and sustainable software architectures.
+I have a proven ability to lead cross-functional teams and drive innovation through combining people, process and technology.
+I'm passionate about staying current with new technologies and trends, and am constantly seeking new challenges and opportunities to learn.
+Beyond that, I'm someone with a visual impairment who knows firsthand the importance of accessibility and inclusivity in technology.</p>